datacoves/docs/docs/how-tos/snowflake/warehouses-schemas-roles.md

 ![Warehouse Configuration](assets/warehouses-config.png)

-Once the `warehouses.yml` file is configured run `secure/create_snowflake_objects.py -s warehouses -t prd` to create the wareshoues using your dbt `prd` target for authentication.
+Once the `warehouses.yml` file is configured run `secure/create_snowflake_objects.py -s warehouses -t prd` to create the warehouses using your dbt `prd` target for authentication.

 You can use the `--dry-run` option to see the expected changes before they are applied to Snowflake.